spotlightpa/poor-richard/content/berks/2025-12-10-UNPROTECTEDBERKS.md

 published = 2025-12-10T15:58:15.219-05:00
 slug = "unprotected-berks-premier-events"
 suppress-date = false
-title = "Unprotected Premier"
-title-tag = "Unprotected documentary premier in Berks County" topics = ["Events"]
+title = "Unprotected Premiere - Berks County" title-tag = "Unprotected documentary premiere in Berks County" topics = ["Events"]
 +++

-Chris Baxter, President/CEO of Spotlight PA, will provide an overview before screening the premiere in Berks County of Spotlight PA&#39;s first-ever documentary, <em>Unprotected</em>. <em>Unprotected</em> goes behind the scenes of the Spotlight PA&#39;s reporting on Pennsylvania&#39;s broken system for protecting older adults from abuse.
+Chris Baxter, President/CEO of Spotlight PA, will provide an overview before screening the premiere in Berks County of Spotlight PA&#39;s first-ever documentary, <em>Unprotected</em>. <em>Unprotected</em> goes behind the scenes of Spotlight PA&#39;s reporting on Pennsylvania&#39;s broken system for protecting older adults from abuse.

 Baxter will be joined by Angela Couloumbis, Spotlight PA&#39;s award-winning investigative reporter, who will give audience members an inside account of revelations found from her years of research and <a href="https://www.spotlightpa.org/series/unprotected/">reporting on this topic</a>, followed by an open Q&amp;A discussion.